dseguy/phptips/tips/no_change_to_this.rst

 .. meta::
 	:description:
-		No Change To $this: Variable $this this passed and reassigned by reference is a noop, as opposed to all other variables.
+		No Change To $this: Variable ``$this`` is passed and reassigned by reference is a noop, as opposed to all other variables.

 By `Ondrej Mirtes <https://twitter.com/OndrejMirtes>`_

-Variable $this this passed and reassigned by reference is a noop, as opposed to all other variables.
+Variable ``$this`` is passed and reassigned by reference is a noop, as opposed to all other variables.
 I'd expect an error to be honest.

 .. image:: ../images/no_change_to_this.png